mayank-0407/GetPlaced-Main/README.md

 # Key Features:

-Comprehensive Internship Listings: Our platform hosts a vast array of internships from top companies in college offering an extensive selection of opportunities to choose from.
+Comprehensive Internship Listings: Our platform hosts a vast array of internships from top companies offering an extensive selection of opportunities to choose from.

 Personalized Dashboard: Users can create personalized profiles that showcase their skills, experience, and academic achievements.
 This information helps our smart matching algorithm recommend internships that align with their interests and qualifications.